lnspec-tools/ln-interoperability-initiative/README.md

-# Async Main and Test initiative
+# Lightning Network Interoperability Initiative
 ![project group status: active](https://img.shields.io/badge/status-active-brightgreen.svg) [![project group documentation](https://img.shields.io/badge/MDBook-View%20Documentation-blue)][gh-pages]

-Welcome to the repository for the _Async on Main and Test Initiative!_ This is the repository we use to organise our work.
+Welcome to the repository for the _Lightning Network Interoperability Initiative_ This is the repository we use to organise our work.
 Please refer to our [charter] as well as our [github pages website][gh-pages] for more information on our goals and current scope.